cosmos/ics23/docs/README.md

 ## Proof specs

 The [`ProofSpec`](https://github.com/cosmos/ics23/blob/go/v0.10.0/proto/cosmos/ics23/v1/proofs.proto#L145-L170) message defines what the expected parameters are for a given proof type.
 Different types of merkle trees will have different proof specs.
 For example, for [IAVL](https://github.com/cosmos/iavl) trees, [this](https://github.com/cosmos/ics23/blob/go/v0.10.0/go/proof.go#L9-L26) is the corresponding proof spec.
-The proof spec defines any contraints (e.g. minimum and maximum allowed depth of trees), what data should added (e.g. prefix or suffix data), what operations are executed on [leaf](https://github.com/cosmos/ics23/blob/go/v0.10.0/proto/cosmos/ics23/v1/proofs.proto#L96-L120) and [inner](https://github.com/cosmos/ics23/blob/go/v0.10.0/proto/cosmos/ics23/v1/proofs.proto#L172-L194) nodes of the tree when calculating the root hash, etc.
+The proof spec defines any contraints (e.g. minimum and maximum allowed depth of trees), what data should be added (e.g. prefix or suffix data), what operations are executed on [leaf](https://github.com/cosmos/ics23/blob/go/v0.10.0/proto/cosmos/ics23/v1/proofs.proto#L96-L120) and [inner](https://github.com/cosmos/ics23/blob/go/v0.10.0/proto/cosmos/ics23/v1/proofs.proto#L172-L194) nodes of the tree when calculating the root hash, etc.

 ```proto
 message ProofSpec {